Glossary of Financial Aid Terms

 Unsubsidized Loan (FDLP and FFEL) - These loans are made to borrowers meeting specific eligibility requirements.
 Interest is charged throughout the life of the loan.
 The borrower may choose to pay the interest charged on the loan or allow the interest to be capitalized (added to the loan principal).

 Standard Repayment Plan - A repayment schedule that allows up to ten years to repay student loans, with a minimum monthly payment of $50 a month.
 This is the default repayment plan for unconsolidated federal student loans, although borrowers can choose other plans.

 Student Aid Report (SAR) -A report sent to the student from the U.S. Department of Education that contains the following: an EFC calculation, a summary of the information the student submitted on the FAFSA, results of matches with other federal agency databases, and the student's financial aid history.
 It also defines any issues that the U.S. Department of Education requires the student to resolve before financial aid can be processed.

 Title IV - The portion of the Higher Education Act (see HEA) that includes most of the federal financial aid programs.

 Undergraduate student -A Liberty University student who has not yet completed a bachelor's (four-year) degree.

 Variable Interest - Rate of interest on a loan that is tied to a stated index and changes annually every July 1 as the index changes.

-Verification - The process of confirming the accuracy of information reported on the FAFSA with the U.S. Department of Education.
-Students should use the IRS Data Retrieval Tool if available when completing the FAFSA.
-For more information, visit this link.
+Verification -The process of confirming the accuracy of information reported on the FAFSA with the U.S. Department of Education.
+Check out this video to learn more about the verification process at Liberty University.